 Fundamental Music Instruction students learn from our very talented and professional saxophone teachers.
 We offer saxophone lessons for beginners through advanced.
 Visit Us to read more about our music teachers and what makes them unique.

-There are several ways that music students can enroll in saxophone lessons.
+There are several ways for music students can enroll in saxophone lessons.
 Check our list of select schools.
-For more flexible scheduling, students can take lessons online to learn from the comfort and safety of your own home!
+For more flexible scheduling, students can take lessons online and learn from the comfort and safety of your own home!
 Learn more about at school and online music lessons FMI Courses.
-In addition, students have the option to learn the saxophone, flute, trumpet, guitar, and more.
+In addition, FMI teaches piano, flute, trumpet, guitar, and more.
 Visit our website for a Demonstration of various instruments.

 Learn all about the Saxophone and it’s types and sizes.

 The saxophone is a relatively recent invention.
 Invented in Belgium,it came into being during the early 1840s.
 It was invented by Adolph Sax to have qualities of both brass and woodwind instruments.
-Sharing qualities from these two instrument families meant it would have a great deal of versatility and in turn made it instantly popular.
+Because the saxophone shares qualities from these two instrument families, it has a great deal of versatility and in turn, became instantly popular.

 So whether you want to learn to play Swing music, or become the next John Coltrane, the first thing you will need is a qualified teacher.
 Learn more about each teacher at Fundamental Music Instruction HERE.

 Here are some of the more interesting aspects of the saxophone.
 You may find these useful as you get started with saxophone lessons.

 The saxophone is made of 4 main parts: